Widgit Symbols: A Teacher's Guide to Visual

 A scoping review of the use of visual aids in health education materials for persons with low-literacy levels.

 Widgit Symbols provide a standardised visual language of over 20,000 images to support communication and literacy.
 Schools use them to create visual timetables, communication boards, and differentiated worksheets.
-By offering a visual anchor for written text, they help pupils process instructions and navigate the school day more independently.
+By offering a visual anchor for written text, they help learners process instructions and navigate the school day more independently.

-Visual symbols reduce cognitive load for pupils who struggle with written text or auditory processing.
+Visual symbols reduce cognitive load for learners who struggle with written text or auditory processing.
 They provide immediate meaning to complex concepts, which supports vocabulary acquisition and reduces anxiety.
 This approach is particularly effective for children with autism, speech and language needs, and English as an additional language.

 Research based on dual coding theory suggests that combining verbal and visual information improves memory retention.
-When pupils receive both a spoken instruction and a matching symbol, they process the information through two separate cognitive channels.
+When learners receive both a spoken instruction and a matching symbol, they process the information through two separate cognitive channels.
 This reduces the mental effort required to decode tasks, helping learners engage more quickly with the curriculum.

 Njabulo Mbanda et al. (2020)